Manezki/python-sc2-wiki/Worker-rush-bot.md

 ```

 ### Running the bot
-Depending on your taste, add one of the following to the end of the file.
+Depending on your taste, **add one of the following to the end of the file**.

 If you want to run this against a built in AI: